Britojaison/echoAI/DELAYED_EMAIL_SETUP.md

 When a user books a demo and provides their email, the system:
 1. Stores the email in the database with a `scheduled_email_at` timestamp (5 minutes from booking)
-2. A cron job runs every minute to check for pending emails
+2. An external cron service calls the API endpoint every minute to check for pending emails
-3. Emails are sent 5 minutes after the user books the demo
+3. Emails are sent 5 minutes after the user books the demo using the same SMTP setup as the contact form
 4. The `email_sent_at` field is updated after successful sending

 ## Database Setup